 However, the law in this area is complex, and organisations need equal opportunities officers (also known as diversity and inclusion officers) to provide advice on legislation and to create and manage policies that keep organisations in line with the law.

-- designing and evaluating equal opportunities monitoring schemes
+- designing and evaluating diversity and inclusion monitoring schemes

-- providing advice about equal opportunities legislation to other staff in relation to recruiting, training and retaining staff
+- providing advice about the law and best practice to help with recruiting, training and retaining staff

-- ensuring that promotional opportunities are handled fairly
+- providing advice so that promotional opportunities are handled fairly.

 There are routes into becoming an equal opportunities officer for both graduates and school leavers.

 It's not essential to have a degree to become an equal opportunities officer, but you'll need a clear understanding of equal opportunities legislation and good practice in diversity and inclusion.
 You can build this via a general HR roles and/or an HR qualification.

 If you have experience working with people from different backgrounds and have seen the impact of this, this will strengthen your application.
 Voluntary work may help, as will any work experience where you've worked with a broad range of people.

 To find out about how you can get into other public sector careers via a school leaver route (eg an apprenticeship or school leaver training programme) see the public sector section of TARGETcareers, our website aimed at school leavers.